Our Top Spots for Berry & Cherry Picking in Pennsylvania

 Southeastern Pennsylvania

 Weaver’s Orchard: This fourth-generation family farm uses sustainable farming practices, like Integrated Pest Management, to produce gorgeous crops of fruit each year.
 Pick-your-own options include Yellow Ranier sweet cherries and dark cherries, blueberries, red, gold, orange and black raspberries, blackberries, tart Montmorency cherries and strawberries.
 Stone fruits, and later in the year, apples, kiwi berries and pumpkins, are also available.
-If you plan to go regularly, consider picking up a $10 PYO Club Card which provides 10% off all pick-your-own purchases throughout the season.
+If you plan to go regularly, consider picking up a PYO Stamp Card, which provides 10% off every third visit and a free PYO flower bouquet after nine visits.
 40 Fruit Ln., Morgantown; (610) 856-7300.

 Penn-Vermont Fruit Farm: A quaint, family-run farm, Penn-Vermont offers local homegrown fruits and vegetables.
 Pick-your-own strawberries and black and red raspberries throughout the summer!
 Note that only cash payment is accepted, and Penn-Vermont doesn’t have a website; the best way to know what’s available for picking is to check in via Facebook.
 831 Rolling Hills Rd., Bedminster; (215) 795-2475.